 coondoggie writes: The U.S. Marshals office says it will auction off almost 50,000 bitcoins (about $20 million worth) seized from alleged Silk Road creator Ross Ulbricht.
 The auction, which is the second sale of Silk Road's bitcoin collection, will take place during a 6-hour period on Dec.
 4 from 8:00 a.m. until 2:00 p.m.
 EST. Bids will be accepted by email from pre-registered bidders only, the U.S. Marshals office said.
 In June more than $17 million in bitcoins seized from the Silk Road take-down were auctioned off.

-119 comments | about two weeks ago
+119 comments | about a month ago

 Bennett Haselton writes: My last article garnered some objections from readers saying that the sample sizes were too small to draw meaningful conclusions.
 (36 out of 47 survey-takers, or 77%, said that a picture of a black woman breast-feeding was inappropriate; while in a different group, 38 out of 54 survey-takers, or 70%, said that a picture of a white woman breast-feeding was inappropriate in the same context.)
 My conclusion was that, even on the basis of a relatively small sample, the evidence was strongly against a "huge" gap in the rates at which the surveyed population would consider the two pictures to be inappropriate.
 I stand by that, but it's worth presenting the math to support that conclusion, because I think the surveys are valuable tools when you understand what you can and cannot demonstrate with a small sample.
 (Basically, a small sample can present only weak evidence as to what the population average is, but you can confidently demonstrate what it is not.)
 Keep reading to see what Bennett has to say.

 246 comments | about a month ago

 Hot on the heels of recent cyber attacks on NOAA, the USPS, and the White House, the New York Times reports that the U.S. State Department has also suffered an online security breach, though it's not clear who to blame.
 “This has impacted some of our unclassified email traffic and our access to public websites from our main unclassified system,” said one senior State Department official, adding that the department expected its systems to be up soon. ....The breach at the White House was believed to be the work of hackers in Russia, while the breaches at NOAA and the Postal Service were believed to the work of hackers inside China.
 Attributing attacks to a group or nation is difficult because hackers typically tend to route their attack through compromised web servers all over the world.
 A senior State Department official said the breach was discovered after “activity of concern” was detected on portions of its unclassified computer system.
 Officials did not say how long hackers may have been lurking in those systems, but security improvements were being added to them on Sunday.

-54 comments | about two weeks ago
+54 comments | about a month ago

 New submitter hawkbug writes For the past 15 years, I have hosted my own email server at home and it's been pretty painless.
 I had always used a local Denver ISP on a single static IP.
 Approximately two years ago, I switched to a faster connection, which now is hosted on Comcast.
 They provide me 5 static IPs and much faster speeds.
 It's a business connection with no ports blocked, etc. It has been mostly fine these last two years, with the occasional outage due to typical Comcast issues.
 About two weeks ago, I came across a serious issue.
 The following email services started rejecting all email from my server: Hotmail, Yahoo, and Gmail.
 I checked, and my IP is not on any real time blacklists for spammers, and I don't have any security issues.
 My mail server is not set as an open relay, and I use SPF records and pass all SPF tests.
 It appears that all three of those major email services started rejecting email from me based on a single condition: Comcast.
 I can understand the desire to limit spam — but here is the big problem: I have no way to combat this.
 With Gmail, I can instruct users to flag my emails as "not spam" because the emails actually go through, but simply end up in the spam folder.
 Yahoo and Hotmail on the other hand, just flat out reject the traffic at lower level.
 They send rejection notices back to my server that contain "tips" on how to make sure I'm not an open relay, causing spam, etc. Since I am not doing any of those things, I would expect some sort of option to have my IP whitelisted or verified.
 However, I can not find a single option to do so.
 The part that bugs me is that this happened two weeks ago with multiple major email services.
 Obviously, they are getting anti-spam policies from a central location of some kind.
 I don't know where.
 If I did, I could possibly go after the source and try to get my IP whitelisted.
 When I ask my other tech friends what they would do, they simply suggest changing ISPs.
 Nobody likes Comcast, but I don't have a choice here.
 I'm two years into a three-year contract.
 So, moving is not an option.
 Is there anything I can do to remedy this situation?

-405 comments | about two weeks ago
+405 comments | about a month ago

 theodp writes: The Duke Chronicle published an e-mail reportedly sent to hundreds of Duke students who took Computer Science 201 (Data Structures & Algorithms) last spring, giving those who copied solutions to class problems until Nov.
 12th to turn themselves in for cheating.
 "Students who have violated course policies but do not step forward by November 12, 2014," warns the e-mail, "will not be offered faculty-student resolution and will be referred to the Office of Student Conduct for disciplinary processes without any recommendation for leniency."
 The Chronicle adds that CS Prof Owen Astrachan, co-director of undergraduate studies, admitted that there is a fine line between collaboration and cheating in computer science — online and in person, although Astrachan made it clear in comments that "Students who copied code from the Internet are in violation of the community standard and course policies."